-Risk Area Internal Audit Plan - Key Control Activities In Place Not in Comments Page 2 (Yes) Place (No the dollar.
-11 - d) The rate record is updated and reconciled monthly to the Yes Valuer Generals Office (VGO) records. the second e) Documented procedures are in place to ensure the VGO is Yes informed of any building works approved.
-1.21 f) The rates ledger is reconciled to the General Ledger.
+Risk Area Internal Audit Plan - Key Control Activities In Place Not in Comments Page 2 (Yes) Place (No the dollar. d) The rate record is updated and reconciled monthly to the Yes Valuer Generals Office (VGO) records. e) Documented procedures are in place to ensure the VGO is Yes informed of any building works approved. f) The rates ledger is reconciled to the General Ledger.
 Yes g) The approved schedule of Fees and Charges is used for Yes invoice preparation.
-Exceptions require documentation and 1.000 approval.
-1.1 A 177 h) Automatic or manual checks are performed on serial Yes Automatic continuity of invoice documents.
-1.00 The second states and second i) Credit note approvals are independent of accounts Yes 11.12 Approvals are either by Business Unit managers or receivable.
-Manager Financial Services. .
-Receivables/ a) Staff handling cash receipts and managing receivables are Yes 11.04 Front counter, four cashiers and one supervisor Receipting competent for their assigned tasks, adequately trained and supervised.
-10.0 and the second b)Bank reconciliation is prepared monthly (with statements Yes Prepared by Finance Officer and approved by from bank) and management appoval documented 1.1.1 Manager Financial Services. c) Customers are informed (signs, etc) that they should obtain Yes It is an option they have by ticking the appropriate receipts.
-1.11 2.1 box . d) Pre-numbered cash receipts are issued for every cash sale.
-1.1 No Serial numbers are generated by computer Serial continuity is reviewed periodically and checked against 1000 1.11 No independent checks carried out. cash deposit data. and a state of the second e) Staff required to take their leave entitlements annually Yes Constantly reviewed and monitored by managment f) When opening mail, cheques are stamped "for deposit Yes only" with the local government bank account number.
-Cheques received are listed, totalled and reviewed before deposit. - g) All receipts cash/cheques are deposited on a regular and Yes and the second second Two to three times a week by a security contractor. timely basis Sealed cash bag countersigned by SOK staff and CBA
+Exceptions require documentation and 100 approval. h) Automatic or manual checks are performed on serial Yes Automatic continuity of invoice documents.
+Control of the Contro i) Credit note approvals are independent of accounts Yes 11 - 2 Approvals are either by Business Unit managers or receivable.
+Manager Financial Services.
+I. Receivables/ a) Staff handling cash receipts and managing receivables are Yes Front counter, four cashiers and one supervisor Receipting competent for their assigned tasks, adequately trained and supervised.
+A CONTRACTOR OF THE PROPERTY O b)Bank reconciliation is prepared monthly (with statements Yes Prepared by Finance Officer and approved by from bank) and management appoval documented 11.2 Manager Financial Services. c) Customers are informed (signs, etc) that they should obtain Yes It is an option they have by ticking the appropriate receipts.
+11572 box . d) Pre-numbered cash receipts are issued for every cash sale.
+No Serial numbers are generated by computer Serial continuity is reviewed periodically and checked against 11 No independent checks carried out. cash deposit data. e) Staff required to take their leave entitlements annually Yes Constantly reviewed and monitored by managment f) When opening mail, cheques are stamped "for deposit Yes only" with the local government bank account number.
+Cheques received are listed, totalled and reviewed before deposit. g) All receipts cash/cheques are deposited on a regular and Yes Two to three times a week by a security contractor. timely basis 4 Sealed cash bag countersigned by SOK staff and CBA